reitzig/2016_datasciencecoursera_notes/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0;" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

-Due to the nature of the material, many phrasing and some graphics are taken more or less literally from the
+Due to the nature of the material, many phrasings and some graphics are taken more or less literally from the
   [course materials](https://github.com/DataScienceSpecialization/courses),
 which I reshare in accordance with with CC-BY-NC-SA license the material has